DefaultRisk.com the web's biggest credit risk modeling resource.

 An Econometric Model of Credit Spreads with Rebalancing, ARCH and Jump Effects

-by Herman Bierens of Penn State University,
+by Herman Bierens of Pennsylvania State University,

-Weipeng Kong of Penn State University
+Weipeng Kong of Pennsylvania State University

 April 8, 2003